The University of Manchester

 Because of space constraints, registration will be limited maximum of 50 participants.

 The University of Manchester is committed to creating an environment where diversity is celebrated and everyone is treated fairly regardless of gender, disability, ethnic origin, religion or belief, sexual orientation, marital status, age, or nationality.
-Participants are requested to abide by the university's policy on equality and diversity.
+Participants are requested to abide by the and the university's policy on equality and diversity.

 Science Organizing Committee